shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 // To assess everything without migrating sfdx omnistudio:migration:assess -u YOUR_ORG_USERNAME@DOMAIN.COM

-// To migrate/assess specific components: FlexCards, DataMappers, Integration Procedures, or OmniScripts, add the following parameters:
+// To migrate/assess specific components: FlexCards, DataMappers, Integration Procedures, OmniScripts, or Global Auto Numbers, add the following parameters:
---only=dr
+--only=dr    // DataMappers (DataRaptors)
---only=ip
+--only=ip    // Integration Procedures
---only=os
+--only=os    // OmniScripts
---only=fc
+--only=fc    // FlexCards
+--only=gan   // Global Auto Numbers

 // To migrate all versions of the components and not just the active ones:
 --allversions